cssninjaStudio/tairo/.demo/content/documentation/20.layouts/collapse.md

 :::doc-image
 ---
-src: /img/apps/tairo-layout-collapse.png
+src: /img/screens/starter-collapse.png
-srcDark: /img/apps/tairo-layout-collapse-dark.png
+srcDark: /img/screens/starter-collapse-dark.png
 ---
 :::

 ## Overview

+The collapse layout is a sidebar layout that can be collapsed or expanded.
+It is useful for applications that need to display a lot of information in a small space.

 ### Features

 ::doc-checklist
 ---
 items:
-  - Feature 1
-  - Feature 2
+  - Collapsible sidebar
+  - Single or nested links
+  - Scrollable middle area
-  - Feature 3
+  - Responsive support
 ---
 ::